Legislative Priorities

 SCHOOL DISTRICT SUPPORT

-The AESD is also proud to be a member of the School Funding Coalition, a partnership among several statewide associations supporting K-12 education.
-Here is a link to their 2023 Legislative Priorities.
+The AESD is also a member of the School Funding Coalition, a partnership among several statewide associations supporting K-12 education.
+Here is a link to their 2024 Legislative Priorities.

 Additional Session Resources